50 Cent: Business ventures

 Jackson has founded two film production companies: G-Unit Films in 2003 and Cheetah Vision in 2008.
-Cheetah Vision produces low budget action thrillers for foreign film markets across the world.
+Cheetah Vision produces low-budget action thrillers for foreign film markets across the world.
 When G-Unit Films folded, he focused on Cheetah Vision and the company obtained $200 million in funding in 2010.
-In 2010, Jackson revived G-Unit Films, renaming the company to G-Unit Film and Television, Inc. The company had joint ventures with Will Packer's production company, Will Packer Productions, and Universal Television.
+In 2010, Jackson revived G-Unit Films, renaming it G-Unit Film and Television, Inc. The company had joint ventures with Will Packer's production company, Will Packer Productions, and Universal Television.
 In over 18 months, Jackson sold projects to six different television networks.
-Among them was the Courtney A. Kemp-created Power, a crime drama in which he not only co-stars as Kanan Stark, but also serves as an executive producer.
+Among them was the Courtney A. Kemp-created Power, a crime drama in which he co-starred as Kanan Stark and served as an executive producer.
 Power debuted on Starz on June 7, 2014, and ended on February 9, 2020, after six seasons.
 He signed a two-year contract with representation from the Agency for the Performing Arts.
 Ratings have been a success for Starz, with the second-season premiere being the highest with 1.43 million viewers.
 Jackson is also the executive producer of three of the series' spin-offs, Power Book II: Ghost, Power Book III: Raising Kanan and Power Book IV: Force.
-Offices for G-Unit Film and Television (also known as G-Unit Studios) are headquartered in Shreveport, Louisiana as part of a 45-year lease agreement with the state.
+Offices for G-Unit Film and Television (also known as G-Unit Studios) are headquartered in Shreveport, Louisiana, as part of a 45-year lease agreement with the state.

 In 2002, Jackson filed an application with the United States Patent and Trademark Office to register the term "50 Cent" as a trademark for clothing, sound recordings, and live performances.
 The application was published in 2003, and registration issued in 2004.
 He has since filed for additional trademark registrations.